 About the Refugee Health Program

 The refugee health assessment service was established in August 2010.
 Wagga Wagga is a rural settlement site for refugee people.
 The steady increase in the refugee population and the specialised needs of this group has driven a response to provide better care for the refugee families.
-The Clinic is held each Monday from the after hours service in Piercy Place.
+The Clinic is held each Monday from the Wagga Wagga Multicultural Council.
 It is staffed by local General practitioners who have a special interest in refugee health and a Refugee Health nurse.The clinic provides screening and treatments that are required in the first few months of settlement.
 Links are then established for the patients into General Practices.
 Ongoing care is provided by the GP of the patients’ choice.

 The Health assessment clinic provides: